This easy Powdered Sugar Glaze recipe has only three ingredients! It is perfect icing for cookies, cakes, cinnamon rolls and donuts.

 Is powdered sugar glaze made with milk, half-n-half or heavy cream?

 You can use either milk, half-n-half, or heavy cream to make powdered sugar icing.
-Since milk is the thinnest, you will need a bit more that you would if using heavy cream.
-And the opposite is true, if you use heavy cream, you will need to use a bit less.
+Since milk is the thinnest, you will need a bit less than you would if using heavy cream.
+And the opposite is true, if you use heavy cream, you will need to use a bit more.